Saber-toothed predator: Morphology

-The fourth instance of saber-teeth is from the clade Oxyaenidae.
+The second instance of saber-teeth is from the clade Oxyaenidae.
 The small and slender Machaeroides bore canines that were thinner than in the average machairodont.
 Its muzzle was longer and narrower.

-The fifth saber-tooth appearance is the ancient feliform (carnivoran) family Nimravidae.
+The third saber-tooth appearance is the ancient feliform (carnivoran) family Nimravidae.
 Both groups have short skulls with tall sagittal crests, and their general skull shape is very similar.
 Some have distinctive flanges, and some have none at all, so this confuses the matter further.
 Machairodonts were almost always bigger, though, and their canines were longer and more stout for the most part, but exceptions do appear.

-The sixth appearance is the barbourofelids.
-These feliform carnivorans are very closely related to actual cats.
-The best-known barbourofelid is the eponymous Barbourofelis, which differs from most machairodonts by having a much heavier and more stout mandible, smaller orbits, massive and almost knobby flanges, and canines that are farther back.
-The average machairodont had well-developed incisors, but barbourofelids' were more extreme.
+This family also included the barbourofelins.
+The best-known barbourofelin was the eponymous Barbourofelis, which differs from most machairodonts by having a much heavier and more stout mandible, smaller orbits, massive and almost knobby flanges, and canines that are farther back.